amaiya/onprem/README.md

     > llm.prompt("List three cute names for a cat.")
     > ```

-    > Prompt templates are **not** required for any other LLM backend (e.g., when using Ollama as backend or when using `model_id` parameter for transformers models).
+    > Prompt templates are **not** required for modern GGUF models that embed a chat template (the template is detected and applied automatically).
+They are also **not** required when using any of the default models, nor for any other LLM backend (e.g., Ollama, or the `model_id` parameter for transformers models).
+They are only needed for older GGUF models (like Zephyr) that lack an embedded chat template.
-    > Prompt templates are also not required if using any of the default models.

 2.  **When installing `onprem`, I’m getting “build” errors related to `llama-cpp-python` (or `chroma-hnswlib`) on Windows/Mac/Linux?**